she0930she/TeamScanMe/Draft/readme.md

 After we have the current score.
 We might want to see the previous scores.
 Click history on the bottom navigation bar here.
 This is cute!
 Simply refresh the page.
 Then, you get the picture you just took!
 If you want to know the detail.
 Simply click the picture or the score.
 This will bring you back to the score screen to see detail information.
 This app is easy to use, and a reliable partner when you are of two minds.

-<h6>Clone the project to your work space
+Clone the project to your work space
 :git clone https://github.com/she0930she/TeamScanMe.git

-<h6>Go into the Draft directory in the porject TeamScanMe
+Go into the Draft directory in the porject TeamScanMe :cd TeamScanMe/Draft
-:cd TeamScanMe/Draft

-<h6>Inside the Draft folder run
+Inside the Draft folder run
 :npm install

-<h6>Then run
+Then run
 :npm start

-<h6>Note:please make sure the wifi domain of your laptop and mobile are the same
+Note:please make sure the wifi domain of your laptop and mobile are the same

 if you encounter problem, check the reference below:
 npm: https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally